 “The competition was quite fierce this year, however, the committee heavily endorsed your candidacy and felt that you far outshone your competition,” wrote

 Dr. Elisabeth Kunkel, FAPM, chair of the APM’s Fellowship and Awards Committee, in a letter to Dr. Cohen.

-Named in honor of the late Thomas and Eleanor Hackett, the Hackett Award acknowledges an individual exemplifying the following characteristics:
+Named in honor of the late Thomas and Eleanor Hackett, the Hackett Award acknowledges:

 “This is a great honor for Dr. Cohen, as well as for Baystate.
 It is especially fitting since he trained and worked with Dr. Hackett,” said Dr. Benjamin Liptztin, chair, Department of Psychiatry, Baystate Health.

 Dr. Cohen, who also serves as a professor of psychiatry for Tufts University School of Medicine - for which Baystate Medical Center serves as the Western Campus – is director of Baystate’s Renal Palliative Care Initiative.
 He has written numerous journal articles on dialysis, palliative care, and end of life issues, and is also the author of a book published in 2010 by Harper Collins entitled “No Good Deed: A Story of Medicine, Murder Accusations and the Debate Over How We Die.”